Our own native poinsettia. Isn't it pretty?

 One of my favorite mind-blowing facts about evergreens has to do with just how amazing their needles are.
 They are designed to shed snow easily and survive through bitter cold, thanks to their shape, waxy coating, and their own kind of antifreeze.
 But here's the best part: needles are actually "normal" broad leaves rolled up!
 (Mr. Nature Geek calls them "leaf burritos")

 Ever wonder how to tell a pine from a fir from a spruce tree?
-Here's how (thanks to Fine Gardening's great needle pictures):
+Here's how:

 have needles in groups of 2-5.